Lyme Disease (cont.)

 The redness resolves, without treatment, in about a month.
 Weeks to months after the initial redness of the skin the bacteria and their effects spread throughout the body.
 Subsequently, disease in the joints, heart, and nervous system can occur.

 The later phases of Lyme disease can affect the heart, causing inflammation of the heart muscle.
 This can result in abnormal heart rhythms and heart failure.
-The nervous system can develop facial muscle paralysis (Bell's palsy), abnormal sensation due to disease of peripheral nerves (peripheral neuropathy), meningitis, and confusion.
+The nervous system signs can include facial muscle paralysis (Bell's palsy), abnormal sensation due to disease of peripheral nerves (peripheral neuropathy), meningitis, and confusion.
 Arthritis, or inflammation in the joints, begins with swelling, stiffness, and pain.
 Usually, only one or a few joints become affected, most commonly the knees.
 The arthritis of Lyme disease can look like many other types of inflammatory arthritis and can become chronic.

 Viewers share their comments